-When the WEK retrieves a Metacode document from the OnDemand server, the value of this parameter determines what action, if any, that the WEK takes before sending the document to the client.
-For example, to convert Metacode documents to PDF with the Xenos transform, specify METAVIEWING=XENOS so that the WEK will call the Xenos transform to convert the Metacode document before sending it to the client.
+When ODWEK retrieves a Metacode document from the OnDemand server, the value of this parameter determines what action, if any, that ODWEK takes before sending the document to the Web browser.
+To convert Metacode documents to AFP, HTML, PDF, or XML output with the Xenos transform, specify METAVIEWING=XENOS so that ODWEK will call the Xenos transform to convert the Metacode document before sending it to the Web browser.
+The type of output that is generated is determined by the value of the OUTPUTTYPE parameter in the ARSXENOS.INI file (see "Configuring the ARSXENOS.INI file").